Five Must-Watch Films on Indigenous Cultures

-Two weeks ago, President Trump signed an executive order to cut funding for both NPR and PBS.
-This comes as a devastating blow to the country’s non-commercial, publicly-owned media outlets.
+Two weeks ago, President Trump signed an executive order to cut federal funding for the Corporation of Public Broadcasting, the umbrella of the Public Broadcasting System (PBS) and National Public Radio (NPR).
+The cuts come as a devastating blow to the country’s non-commercial, public-owned media outlets.

 1. “Alaska’s Vanishing Native Villages” – Frontline